-- The Chief Executive Officer Tottenham Hotspur Foundation The Chief Executive Officer has overarching strategic responsibility for ensuring that all the Foundation's activities are conducted in line with the Board's Safeguarding priorities and that a Safeguarding culture is embedded at all levels of the organisation. - Strategic Leadership Head of Safeguarding & Welfare The Head of Safeguarding & Welfare has overall responsibility for safeguarding provision and arrangements across all areas of the Club and oversees and leads a team of safeguarding specialist staff.
-The Safeguarding Team work closely with departments to ensure the quality of safeguarding arrangements, and respond to safeguarding concerns in accordance with legal guidance and expectations. - Departional Leadership Safeguarding Manager Tottenham Hotspur Foundation The Foundation Safeguarding Manager has a deputising role to the Head of Safeguarding & Welfare and in their absence is the main point of contact for advice and guidance in response to all safeguarding matters across the Club.
-The Foundation Safeguarding Manager is mainly responsible for the operational developments and safeguarding response procedures at the Foundation and reports directly into the Head of Safeguarding & Welfare. - The Prevention & Response Team
+- Strategic Leadership Head of Safeguarding & Welfare The Head of Safeguarding & Welfare has overall responsibility for safeguarding provision and arrangements across all areas of the Club and oversees and leads a team of safeguarding specialist staff.
+The Safeguarding Team work closely with departments to ensure the quality of safeguarding arrangements, and respond to safeguarding concerns in accordance with legal guidance and expectations. - Operational Leadership Foundation Safeguarding Manager The Foundation Safeguarding Manager has a deputising role to the Head of Safeguarding & Welfare and in their absence is the main point of contact for advice and guidance in response to all safeguarding matters across the Club.
+The Foundation Safeguarding Manager is mainly responsible for the operational developments and safeguarding response procedures at the Foundation and reports directly into the Head of Safeguarding & Welfare.

+The Prevention & Response Team